pranshu05/Elpha/README.md

 ```sh
 npm install nodemon
 ```
-And run the bot once and it will autometically re run the but after changes in the files
+And run the bot once and it will autometically re-run the bot after changes in the files

 ## .env file